 The facility is a large metal refinery with significant industrial operations.
-An online review of news media revealed that the site has had numerous legal battles with concerned residents which have centered around contamination related to the site's operations2.
+An online review of news media reveled that the site has had numerous legal battles with concerned residents which have centered around contamination related to the site's operations2.
 A visit to the area surrounding the facility was conducted on September 14th, 2021.
 During this visit no odour was observed in relation to the site, nor was any fugitive dust observed.
 A desktop review of satellite imagery indicates the presence of a tall stack.
 The facility's ECA indicates the presence of scrubber exhausts serving numerous process tanks.
 Emissions from the facility's equipment are required to meet MECP air quality criteria at the property line and beyond.
 The facility also appears to have an approved industrial non-hazardous waste disposal operation (landfill) located in the northern section of its property.
 Based on its scale and equipment the facility meets the criteria for a D-6 Class III facility.
-However, except for the landfill area, all industrial operations and related emission points at this facility are located beyond the Class III potential influence area of 1000m from the subject lands, with the tall stack located approximately 1600 m away.
-The proposed residential at the subject lands are houses and as such there are no elevated receptors on site that would be impacted by emissions from such a tall stack.
+However, except for the landfill area, all industrial operations and related emission points at this facility are located well beyond the Class III potential influence area of 1000m from the subject lands, with the tall stack located approximately 1600m away.
+The proposed residential at the subject lands consist of houses and as such there are no elevated receptors on site that would be impacted by emissions from such a tall stack.
 Therefore, significant air quality impacts from the operations are not expected at the subject lands.

 The northern portion of Vale's property contains the active landfill site complete with unpaved onsite roadways.
-Operations of vehicles on these unpaved roads and operations at the landfill have the potential to generate fugitive dust and odours however, the landfill area is located within 60m of existing residential on Colborne Street.
-This suggests that the actual influence area of the landfill is approximately 60m and as such is not expected to extend to the closest section of the subject lands designated as "Lands Generally South of Kilaly Street East" which is located approximately 480 m away Based on the above, Vale's current industrial operations and landfill operations are not likely to impact air quality at the subject lands; this site is considered to be compatible with them.
-It should be noted that the other two parcels that make up the subject lands: 543 Main Street East and 896 Kilaly Street East are located more than 1000 m away from the Vale property which is well outside of the D-6 Class III potential influence area.
+Operations of vehicles on these unpaved roads and operations at the landfill may have the potential to generate fugitive dust and odours however, the landfill site is located within 60m of existing residential on Colborne Street.
+This suggests that the actual influence area of the landfill is approximately 60m and as such is not expected to extend to the subject lands which are located at least 515 m away.
+Based on the above, Vale's current industrial operations and landfill operations are not likely to impact air quality at the subject lands and as such this site is considered to be compatible with them.